Museum railway station: Developments by John Bradfield

 St James station was proposed to form a vital link in the network by being built on two levels to accommodate both through trains from the North Shore, and city loop traffic in the style demonstrated by Grand Central station, New York.
 In late 1915 the Government passed a City and Suburban Electric Railways Bill, the Vice President of the Legislative Council saying that "underground railways are a necessary part of great cities all over the world", Sydney then having a population of 800,000 people.

 Work on the city railway system commenced in 1916 with the firm of Norton, Griffiths and Co beginning excavations tunnelling and foundation building for the link between Central station to Macquarie Street.
 After the firm's contract was cancelled in early 1918, work was taken over by the Department of Railways.
 Funding problems resulting from World War 1 austerity measures and political indecision forced construction to cease in June 1918 with the completion of the Macquarie Street Bridge and tunnels through the Botanical Garden.
 From 1917 to 1922, Bradfield maintained a publicity campaign to rally support for his scheme.
 He presented papers before conferences, professional bodies, public groups, union organisations and the popular press.
 A city railway built to his plan would benefit workers, he argued, by enabling them "to reside further afield and enjoy fresh are and sunlight", property owners and local government, because they would benefit from increased land values and rates and the future of Sydney in general because of the huge increases in population then forecast.

 Excavation work for Museum (then known as Liverpool Street) and St James stations began in 1922/23.
 The imagination of the public was captivated as crowds gathered daily to view construction of the tunnels and stations beneath the Hyde Park grounds.
-The method used was that known as "cut and cover" – seeing an expansive open cut trench dug into Hyde Park, more than 100000 m3 of rock and soil removed, the walls of the tunnels and station formed, roofing putin place and the site eventually covered over.
+The method used was that known as "cut and cover" – seeing an expansive open cut trench dug into Hyde Park, more than 100000 m3 of rock and soil removed, the walls of the tunnels and station formed, roofing put in place and the site eventually covered over.
 Construction of the two station utilised concrete for the walls and steel framework and concrete for the roof.